equinor/osdu-cli/README.md

 ## Installation

-Usage requires that you have a valid python 3.7+ installation on your machine.
+Usage requires that you have a valid python 3.8+ installation on your machine.
 You might also consider creating a seperate python [virtual environment](https://docs.python.org/3/library/venv.html) for working with OSDU.

 ### Alternative 1 - Deploy from PyPi

-For general usage this is the easiest and recommended method.
+For general usage deploying from [PyPi](https://pypi.org/project/osducli/) is the easiest and recommended method.

 ```bash
 pip install osducli